isomerpages/nparks-sgf/_sgf2026-show-highlights/14th International FDSS Cup.md

 requirements are welcome to register by 31 March 2026, 2359 (Singapore Time).</p>
 <p>All participants will have the distinguished honour of having their creations
-evaluated by an esteemed panel of international floral design judges with the top three winners will receive attractive cash prizes, trophies, and certificates of recognition.</p>
+evaluated by an esteemed panel of international floral design judges and the top three winners will receive attractive cash prizes, trophies, and certificates of recognition.</p>